Plato

 Plato’s Legacy: Intellectual Curmudgeonry

 Try this.
 When you step out of bed in the morning, open the curtains, take a big breath, and exclaim: What a wonderful day!
 I can’t believe how rational people are!
-It’s because somebody, say Plato, opened the curtains one… Read More ›
+It’s because somebody, like Plato, opened the curtains one morning, looked out at the world and said Oh… My… Gawd!
+What’s wrong with people?!
+Can’t Continue reading

 Saturday Morning Pam-toons.
 Plato’s Tent Revival. (scroll down)